Public image of Roman Reigns: Improvement in reception (2020–present)

 By the end of 2021, some critics began to complain that Reigns' new character had grown stale, with Sam Fels of Deadspin writing that "WWE has built no credible challengers for him".
 Fans also expressed annoyance that WWE relied on older, part-time wrestlers such as Edge, John Cena and Brock Lesnar to challenge Reigns for his universal title, while neglecting younger and full-time talent.
 Chris Rolling of Bleacher Report editoralized that although Reigns was "still an awesome character and heel", his championship reign had become "boring" and he was "overexposed" at the expense of other wrestlers.
 Brent Brookhouse of CBSSports.com wrote that Reigns had "run out of steam" because WWE had "failed to build up compelling opponents".

-However, midway through 2022, Reigns' perception had improved once again, thanks in large part to critically praised matches with Lesnar, McIntyre, Logan Paul, and the storyline between The Bloodline and Sami Zayn.
-In particular, that storyline was highly praised, noticing the complexity with PWInsider's Dave Scherer called the storyline "some of the best wrestling ever, not just now.
+However, midway through 2022, Reigns' perception had improved once again, thanks in large part to critically praised storylines and matches with Lesnar, McIntyre, Logan Paul, Owens, and Cody Rhodes, and the storyline between The Bloodline and Sami Zayn.
+In particular, that storyline was highly praised, noticing the complexity with PWInsider's Dave Scherer calling the storyline "some of the best wrestling ever, not just now.
 The whole story has been deep and nuanced".

+On April 7, 2024 at Night 2 of WrestleMania 40, Roman Reigns would lose the Undisputed WWE Universal Championship to Cody Rhodes, ending the 1,316 day world title reign.
+After his title loss, Reigns' work as champion was highly praised by The Undertaker, calling it "arguably one of the greatest runs ever".
+After the title victory, Cody Rhodes stated "I hope that I can be half the champion that Roman Reigns was".
+Kenny Omega, who works for WWE's rival promotion All Elite Wrestling (AEW), also pointed out that he was a fan of Roman Reigns.